 The Entertainment Software Rating(s) Board (or ESRB) is the most prominent and well-known ratings system for Video Games.
 The ESRB is a volunteer organization that was created in the mid-1990s after Mortal Kombat and Night Trap raised concerns about the content of violent or "mature" video games.
 The ESRB must review everything — they see a full script, review all art assets, and even play through the game — before they give a final rating, and they'll sometimes revise that rating post-launch if circumstances warrant.
 Before adding examples to under the age ratings, there are some points to consider:

-- ESRB only covers the big three North American countries (Canada, The United States and Mexico).
-As a result, ESRB will not have No Export for You games listed.
+- ESRB only covers the big three North American countries (Canada, The United States and Mexico).note As a result, ESRB will not have No Export for You games listed.
 See Media Classifications for systems used in other countries.

 - ESRB was formed in 1994.
 Games that were released before that time will not be listed under them.
 However, there is a chance that they will be listed under them due to Digital Distribution, Compilation Re-release and/or Updated Re-release.